HaritiBhatia/HaritiBhatia/README.md

 Welcome to my world of code, creativity, and data-driven solutions!
-I am [Your Name], a passionate and forward-thinking software engineer with a knack for transforming complex challenges into elegant solutions.
+I am Hariti Bhatia, a passionate and forward-thinking software engineer with a knack for transforming complex challenges into elegant solutions.
 With a diverse skill set and a passion for innovation, I'm on a mission to make a positive impact in the realm of technology.

+## A Glimpse of My Skill Palette

+🚀 **Technological Fusion**: A symphony of Java, C++, Python, and more to orchestrate seamless software experiences.

+📊 **Data Whisperer**: Fluent in the language of data - from orchestrating databases to harnessing the magic of DataLake and performing SQL incantations.

+📊 **Visualizing Insights**: Power BI is my canvas, where I transform raw data into captivating visual narratives.

+🏢 **Experience Crafting**: From architecting interactive dashboards for a multitude of employees to leading teams, I weave experiences that matter.

+##Experiences

+### Data Engineer @ Cognizant, India
+#### Jul 2022 - Aug 2023

+### SDE Intern @ Cognizant, India
+#### Feb 2022 - Jun 2022

+### SDE Intern @ Larsen and Toubro, India
+#### May 2021 - June 2021

+## Crafting Code Marvels

+### Home Price Analysis and Prediction
+#### Mar 2021

+### Hand Written Recognition System
+#### Dec 2021

+## Words Woven with Ink and Code

+📖 "Home Price Prediction using Machine Learning," Zeichen Journal, July 2022

+📖 "HandWritten Character Recognition," International Journal of Research and Analytical Reviews, July 2022

+📖 "Big Data and Cloud Computing," International Journal of Research and Analytical Reviews, August 2022

+---

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yourusername) or send a message to [your.email@example.com].
+Let's embark on a journey of innovation and code together!

 <a href="https://linkedin.com/in/hariti bhatia" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="hariti bhatia" height="30" width="40" /></a>
 </p>